PhantomBoat/RecipeCalculator/README.md

 # RecipeCalculator
-Scale recipes to your prefered size
+Scale recipes to your preferred size